goFrendiAsgard/zaruba/docs/utilities/lines/README.md

   zaruba lines [command]

 Available Commands:
-  getIndex     Return index of lines matching the patterns at desired pattern index insertAfter  Insert newLine after lines[index] insertBefore Insert newLine before lines[index] print        Print lines as multiline string read         Read lines from a file, return a jsonStrList replace      Replace lines[index] with replacements submatch     Return submatch matching the pattern at desired pattern index
+  getIndex     Return the index of a line matching a particular index at a specified patterns insertAfter  Insert a new lines into jsonStringList after a particular index insertBefore Insert new lines into a jsonStringList before a particular index print        Print jsontStrList as a multiline string read         Read a text file and return a jsonStrList replace      Replace a jsonStringList at a particular index with new lines submatch     Return submatch matching the pattern at a desired pattern index

 Flags:
   -h, --help   help for lines